AllTheBacteria/Phylign/README.md

 2. Configure you queries and run the full pipeline: `make cluster_lsf`;

 **For SLURM clusters:**
-1. Setup the snakemake LSF profile described [here](https://github.com/Snakemake-Profiles/slurm).
+1. Setup the snakemake SLURM profile described [here](https://github.com/Snakemake-Profiles/slurm).
 2. Configure you queries and run the full pipeline: `make cluster_slurm`;

 ## 7. License